biscuitlad/Punchcard-encoder/README.md

 # Punchcard-encoder
-Punchcard knitting pattern encoder for Brenda Bell's Punchcard Generator
+Punchcard knitting pattern encoder for Brenda Bell's Punchcard Generator: https://brendaabell.com/knittingtools/pcgenerator/

 This script identifies hole punches for a Brother punchcard knitting machine from a screenshot of a pattern.
 It does not identify blanks, they get ignored unless there is at least one hole on the row.
 For example a row of all blanks will be skipped in the output.